chameleon-ai/webm-guide/README.md

 | 4:00 - 4:45 | 736 x 414 |
 | 4:00 - 5:30 | 640 x 360 |
 | 5:30 - 6:40 | 480 x 270 |

-In ffmpeg, changing the resolution is done using the [scale](https://ffmpeg.org/ffmpeg-filters.html#scale-1) video filter.\
-`ffmpeg -i input.mp4 -vf scale=1280:720:force_original_aspect_ratio=decrease output.webm`
-- `-vf` applies a video filter.
-Multiple filters can be used, but in this case it's just the scale filter.
-- `force_original_aspect_ratio=decrease` ensures that the aspect ratio is preserved when scaling down

-But we can generalize this statement to work for any sized input:\
-`-vf scale='min(1280,iw)':'min(1280,ih):force_original_aspect_ratio=decrease'`
-- `min(1280,iw)` and `min(1280,ih)` limits the size in each dimension to 1280 or the input size (`iw` = image width, `ih` = image height), whichever is smaller.
-- So for an input below 1280p this does nothing.
-And it applies equally to horizontally and vertically oriented videos.

 But of course, we can use math to do better than a lookup table.
 Resolution is better determined as a function of file size and duration.
 And resolution is better defined by the *total number of pixels* rather than assuming that the input is 16:9 1080p.
 Because we need a solution that scales well for 3:4 or square videos or whatever.